Workshops in Chemistry Technology Engineering Mathematics Public Speaking

-We offer three 10-Week workshops for Girls in STEM and Kids in STEM grades 1-7.
-No previous Girls or Kids in STEM experience/classes required for any session.
+We offer three 10-Week workshops for Girls in STEM grades 1-7.
+No previous Girls in STEM experience/classes required for any session.
 Classes are held at The Youth Center, 10761 Los Alamitos Blvd, Los Alamitos, CA

 Tuition includes 10 classes, program supplies and materials.